-It’s a pretty typical XC green trail – 2.3 kms long with a 4% gradient and lots of switchbacks.
+It’s a pretty typical XC green trail – 2.3 kms long with a 4 degree gradient and lots of switchbacks.
 The terrain is dry hard-pack with loose gravel on the corners and there are plenty of rock rollovers to negotiate.

-It’s a great climb on my carbon XC hardtail.
-The bike is a bit over 10 kg and has skinny tyres so I can take the best line between rocks.
+It’s a great climb on my carbon Giant XTC hardtail.
+That bike is a bit over 10 kg and has skinny tyres so I can take the best line between rocks.
 Oddly though, my monolithic fattie loves the ascent as well.
 Only 20 seconds separate the two bikes on that climb.

 Let’s dissect that revelation a bit.

 First, the tyres.
 A 26 x 4.8 tyre is roughly the same diameter as a 29 x 2.2, so in effect you’re riding a fat 29er.
 You have all the rolling advantages of a 29 inch tyre.